 Video (Canon EOS 5D Mark IV and Panasonic GH4)

-I have added all my findings and thoughts below after video but hopefully you will gain some insight into the quality of the Canon 2x Extender Mark III enough to make a good purchase decision.
-I wouldn’t expect it to work as well with cheaper or older Canons but check out how it performs with the 5D IV and GH4.
+I have added all my findings and thoughts below after the video.
+Hopefully you will gain some insight into the quality of the Canon 2x Extender Mark III enough to make a good purchase decision.
+I wouldn't expect it to work as well with cheaper or older Canons but check out how it performs with the 5D IV and GH4.

-As I have previously mentioned, I intend to use the Canon 2x Extender Mark III mainly for video so I was keen to see the results at 4K from these cameras.
+As I have previously mentioned, I intend to use the Canon 2x Extender Mark III mainly for video.
+Because of this, I was keen to see the results at 4K from these cameras.
 I will be getting the Panasonic GH5 soon which has no low pass filter so I am expecting great things from that camera.

 So, putting the awful MJPEG codec to one side (Canon have a firmware update coming soon which I hope addresses this issue), how did the 5D Mark IV do with this set up at 4K?
 All clips are straight from camera with no sharpening or filters used.

-Note: Always turn off image stabilisation when locked down on a tripod, when turned on, the lens will try and stabilise itself actually causing the footage to “wobble”.
-Also, at this focus length, the jello is terrible to don’t even think about panning…
+Note: Always turn off image stabilisation when locked down on a tripod.
+When turned on, the lens will try and stabilize itself actually causing the footage to "wobble".
+Also, at this focus length, the jello is terrible so don't even think about panning...

 A little better at f8 but still rather soft.
 Maybe a touch of sharpening would help but I wouldn't film anything at this aperture/lens set up unless I absolutely had to.